xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/ParamertizeTemplate/readme.md

 This template shows how to create a standard VirtualMachineConfiguration based pool, and run a simple parametric sweep job on it.

 ## Prerequisites
-You must have an Azure Batch account.
+You will need an Azure Batch account.
+See [Create an Azure Batch account using the Azure portal](https://docs.microsoft.com/azure/batch/batch-account-create-portal) for details.

 ## Preparation
 Fill out `pool.parameters.json` and `job.parameters.json`.